12mustafashahid/AI-Based-Complete-Blood-Count-using-YOLOv8-and-Flask/README.md

 # Blood Cells Detection and Counting Web App with Flask and YOLOv8

-This repository provides a user-friendly web application using YOLOv8, a powerful object detection model from Ultralytics https://www.ultralytics.com/.
-The app is built with Flask, a lightweight web framework for Python https://flask.palletsprojects.com/.
+This repository provides a user-friendly web application for swift blood cell counts using a custom trained YOLOv8 model.
+YOLO is a powerful object detection model from Ultralytics (https://www.ultralytics.com/) capable of giving high accuracy combined with low hardware requirements.
+The app is built with HTML, CSS and Flask, a lightweight web framework for Python (https://flask.palletsprojects.com/).

 ## Project Structure